onzfonz/comp227/src/content/5/en/part5c.md

 )
 ```

-or we could use the command *findByText*:
+or we could use the command `findByText`:

 ```js
 const element = await screen.findByText('Does not work anymore :(')
 ```

-It is important to notice that, unlike the other *ByText* commands, *findByText* returns a promise!
+It is important to notice that, unlike the other `ByText` commands, `findByText` returns a promise!

-There are situations where yet another form of the command *queryByText* is useful.
+There are situations where yet another form of the command `queryByText` is useful.
-The command returns the element but <i>it does not cause an exception</i> if the element is not found.
+The command returns the element but *it does not cause an exception* if the element is not found.

-We could use the command to ensure that something <i>is not rendered</i> to the component:
+We could use the command to ensure that something **is not rendered** to the component:

 ```js
 test('does not render this', () => {